krahets/hello-algo/en/docs/chapter_tree/binary_tree.md

 ## Common terminology of binary trees

-The commonly used terminology of binary trees is shown in the following figure.
+The commonly used terminology of binary trees is shown in the figure below.

 - "Root node": The node at the top level of the binary tree, which has no parent node.
 - "Leaf node": A node with no children, both of its pointers point to `None`.